 While same-sex marriages used to be prohibited in the state of Florida, they no longer are.

 Florida law did not recognize same-sex marriages at the state level until the Supreme Court's 2015 Obergefell v.
 Hodges decision.
 In 2008, Florida voters approved a state constitutional amendment banning same-sex marriages and civil unions.
 Despite this state-wide prohibition, some cities, towns, and counties continued to recognize domestic partnerships and offer city- or county-wide partner benefits.

 The Obergefell decision found state bans on same-sex marriage to be an unconstitutional violation of the 14th Amendment's equal protection rights.
 The refusal of states to recognize the lawful same-sex marriages of other states was similarly found unconstitutional.
-However, Florida may yet seek to prevent same-sex marriage through additional legislation.
-You can stay updated on the latest legal developments by visiting FindLaw's same-sex marriage section and the list of states that allow same-sex marriage.
+In the wake of the Obergefell case, all laws prohibiting same-sex marriage became unconstitutional and enforceable.
+For more information, consider reviewing FindLaw's same-sex marriage section and "State Same-Sex Marriage Laws: A Look Back."

-Related Resources for Florida Annulment and Prohibited Marriage Laws
+Related Resources for Florida Civil Annulments and Prohibited Marriages

 The decision to end a marriage can be a difficult one, especially if you are unsure whether or not your marriage was legal to begin with.
 If you would like legal assistance with your case, you can consult with an experienced Florida divorce attorney.
 You can also find more introductory information about this topic by visiting FindLaw's sections on annulment, divorce, and Florida family law.